 What is spina bifida?

-Spina bifida means that the bones that protect the spinal cord have not formed completely while a baby is developing in the mother’s womb.
+In people with spina bifida, the bones that protect the spinal cord have not formed completely while the baby is developing in the mother’s womb.
+This leaves the lining, the CSF, and the spinal cord unprotected.
 This happens very early in pregnancy.

 Spina bifida can happen anywhere along a baby’s back between the head and the hips.
 It happens most often in the lower back.
 This area is called the lumbar or lumbosacral spine.